Uncategorized

 1. Best Lahaina Activity – Stroll Front Street

 Close your eyes.
 Imagine a dreamy street filled with art galleries, cafes, and beach bars.
 There’s a good chance you’re picturing Lahaina’s historic Front Street.
-The street is reminiscent of many East Coast beach towns.
-Though it does offer some unique-to-Maui experiences like local favorites Ono Gelato, and the restaurant Fleetwood on Front Street.
+The street is reminiscent of many East Coast beach towns, though it offers some uniquely Maui experiences like local favorite Ono Gelato and the restaurant Fleetwood on Front Street.

 We always recommend visitors start with a stroll down this iconic street; we consider it the pulse of this town.
 The buzz is electric, especially around sunset.